mohammed-dev-stack/ai-workflow-orchestrator/backend/README.md

 📋 **Planned / recommended next steps**, inferred from the documented gaps above (not a stated roadmap — the source provides none for the backend specifically):

 - [ ] Publish full API documentation (OpenAPI/Swagger) covering the complete route set beyond the 5 confirmed endpoints.
-- [ ] Document Mongoose schemas and their actual relationships.
+- [ ] Document the Prisma schema and its actual table relations.
 - [ ] Add structured logging (Winston/Pino) with log levels and a shipping destination.
 - [ ] Add a `/health` endpoint and basic process/DB-connection monitoring.
 - [ ] Document rate-limit thresholds and confirm route coverage.